 Internally, the ADM7172 consists of a reference, an error amplifier, a feedback voltage divider, and a PMOS pass transistor.
 Output current is delivered via the PMOS pass device, which is controlled by the error amplifier.
 The error amplifier compares the reference voltage with the feedback voltage from the output and amplifies the difference.
 When the feedback voltage is lower than the reference voltage, the gate of the PMOS device is pulled lower, allowing more current to pass and increasing the output voltage.
-When the feedback voltage is higher than the reference voltage, the gate of the PMOS device is pulled higher, allowing less current to pass and decreasing the output voltage.
+When the feedback voltage is higher than the reference voltage, the gate of the PMOS device is pulled lower.